 1. Help get school supplies

-This dreaded task for parents can often be fun for kids.
+This task can often be fun for kids, but often dreaded by parents.
 Collect the supplies list from school (check the school website) and turn this "to do" into a special treat for the child.
 Be sure to get a lunchbox and backpack if last year's have seen better days.

 2. Help shop for new school clothes